bietiekay/Overpass-Proxy/README.md

 - Fastify-based HTTP server exposing the `/api/*` Overpass endpoints
 - Strict amenity-only handling for `/api/interpreter`; non-JSON or non-amenity queries are rejected with helpful errors, and recognised amenity filters are preserved end-to-end
 - Redis-backed geohash tile caching for amenity Overpass JSON bbox queries with stale-while-revalidate refresh, segmented by requested amenity type and persisted via pipelined Redis bulk writes
+- Request statistics collected per amenity and exposed via a JSON endpoint for observing hotspots and cache coverage
 - Structured logging via Pino
+- Configurable per-upstream daily request limits with automatic 24-hour lockouts once a quota is reached
 - Comprehensive Vitest unit and integration test suites
 - GitHub Actions CI workflow running linting and tests with coverage
 - Docker & docker-compose setup for development and deployment